cjustinas/BSW-Data-Course/chapter2.md

 What about some statistical description of the individual columns?
 For this purpose we will use the `describe()`method.

 This time you will use a variable to store the code.
 A variable is like a container that converts lengthy code into a short character string.
+You have already defined a variable before by creating `df` DataFrame.

 Make sure you print the variable and take some time to interpret the output.